Divorce & Jehovah's Witnesses

-Separation from a partner is allowed in the case of spiritually or physically endangerment, or willful non-support; but in such cases remarriage is not permitted.
+Separation from a partner is allowed in the case of spiritual or physical endangerment, or willful non-support; but in such cases remarriage is not permitted.
 Remarriage would be considered adultery and a reason to be disfellowshipped.

-The Watchtower definition of fornication (porneía) has changed over the years, and quite illogically homosexuality and bestiality were not grounds for divorce in the 1970's - see the Watchtower Jan 1 1972 p.32.
+The Watchtower definition of fornication (porneía) has changed over the years, and quite illogically homosexuality and bestiality were not grounds for divorce in the 1970's.

 See Divorce for an article showing that the divorce rate of Jehovah's Witnesses is similiar to the national average.